bbbradsmith/6502vdelay/README.md

 This code should be 65C02 compatible, as it does not use instructions that have different timings from 6502.

-The 128-byte alignment requirement was chosen for ease of maintenance/use.
+The byte alignment requirements were chosen for ease of maintenance/use.
  If you remove the **.align** directive, it will still ensure correct branch timing with asserts, so if you are extremely cramped for space and willing to experiment with a few bytes of internal padding you might be able to get away with much smaller alignment.

 The "extreme" version uses a large intro table and nopslide to achieve a 40 cycle minimum, at the expense of much greater code size.
-With some sacrifices (e.g. 255 maximum, or zero-page memory use for indirect jmp or avoiding pla) it could get a few cycles lower, but I'll leave that adaptation for others.
-I can't cover every possibly permuation here, but I hope these examples might give an idea for those that need to go further.
+With some sacrifices (e.g. 255 maximum, or zero-page memory use for indirect jmp or avoiding pla, or a self-modifying jmp) it could get a few cycles lower, but I'll leave that adaptation for others.

 If you need hard-coded delays of specific lengths (i.e. decided at compile-time, not run-time) you may find Bisqwit's *fixed-cycle delay code vending machine* useful: